 When you have so many responsibilities and distractions, staying focused can be a challenge â€” something especially true now that so many of us are working from home.
 But in order to do your best work, it's important to eliminate as many unessential tasks as possible.
 Productivity is all about maximising your time and tasks within set hours, helping you to become more organised, efficient, and get more done.

-Productivity tools and time tracking apps have exploded into the workplace in recent years, offering everything from the ability to creating automated invoices for clients to project management.
-However, with so many to choose from, it’s hard to know what to pick.
+From cell tracking apps to video editing apps, productivity tools and time tracking apps became more popular in recent years, offering everything from the ability to creating automated invoices for clients to project management.
+However, with so many to choose from, it's hard to know what to pick.
 To help you narrow it down, our team of productivity experts has rounded up some of the best.

 When you're in the zone, it's easy to lose track of time.
 Time tracking apps eliminate the need to rely on memory and do the work for you by keeping track of time automatically.
 As well as being a useful gauge of how long you need to allocate to certain projects, they can be a saviour for those freelancers working to an hourly rate.
 Toggle Track is among the best time tracking apps, available as both an app and a browser extension.
 It's free-to-use and, if you're using it through a browser extension, displays the Toggl button to remind you to start your timer.
 Toggl time tracking also detects when your computer has been idle but a timer is still running, giving you the option to remove that 15 minute period you went to make a coffee, and correct the recorded block of time.